flatironinstitute/lineage_viewer/README.md

  GIZMO_LINK: http://127.0.0.1:56998/gizmo/http/MGR_1671120997917_6/index.html

 ```
+On my Mac laptop I have to confirm that Python can accept incoming connections in a pop up dialogue.

-then open the provided link URL in a browser to start the interface.
+Then open the provided link URL in a browser to start the interface.
 When the interface loads click on timestamp 2 near the top of the lineage tree
 summary to load the images for timestamps 1 and 2 (as discussed in more detail below).